C. A. Rosetti, Tulcea

-C.A.
-Rosetti is a commune in Tulcea County, Northern Dobruja, Romania.
+C. A. Rosetti is a commune in Tulcea County, Northern Dobruja, Romania.
 The commune is named for writer and politician Constantin Alexandru Rosetti.
+It is composed of five villages: C. A. Rosetti, Cardon, Letea, Periprava, and Sfiștofca.

+The commune lies between the Chilia branch and the Sulina branch of the Danube Delta.
+It is located in the northeastern part of the county, on the border with Ukraine.
+A ferry service across the Danube operates from Periprava to Vylkove, a small city in the Izmail Raion of Odesa Oblast.

-It is composed of five villages: C.A.
-Rosetti, Cardon, Letea, Periprava and Sfiștofca.
-At the 2011 census, 65.7% of the inhabitants were Romanians, 24.3% Russian Lipovans and 9.8% Ukrainians.
+At the 2011 census, 65.7% of the inhabitants were Romanians, 24.3% Russian Lipovans, and 9.8% Ukrainians.
 The same census found that Letea (Russian: Летя, Letya) village had 348 inhabitants, down from 404 in 2002.
-Of those, 399 were native speakers of Romanian and 5 of Ukrainian.
+Of those, 399 were native speakers of Romanian, and 5 of Ukrainian.

 The painter Stavru Tarasov (1883–1961) was born in Letea.

 The Periprava labor camp operated near the village of Periprava during communist rule.